Rafaelatff/target-STM32F401-drivers/README.md

 #define PWR_BASEADDR (APB1PERIPH_BASE + 0x7000)
 ```

 Now, let´t build the struct that holds the peripheral register addresses.
+For that, we are going to use the 'Table 27.
+GPIO register map and reset values'.
+We can notice that some offset values were repeated.
+That happens, because some ports may have different initial values.
+But besides that, they have the same bit fields as all others GPIOs configuration.

 ![image](https://user-images.githubusercontent.com/58916022/207079136-1765ead4-5bb6-4494-986d-f623531da0e3.png)
 ![image](https://user-images.githubusercontent.com/58916022/207079270-e0bb9d7c-0dad-437e-9d5c-fc8471e19276.png)